edanofek/Great-Questions-And-Answers/README.md

 	8.Great Question about palindrome with special characters.
 	9.Great Question about "Is Unique".
 	10.Great Question about strings permutation.
+	11.Great Question about "replace all spaces".
-	11.Great Question about convert number to words.
+	12.Great Question about convert number to words.